 Schedule of currency market hours..
 The time zone is UTC+2 (Eastern European Time, EET):

 Each regional currency market has its own peculiarities.

 During these hours the most active deals in the market exchange operations are the US dollar against the yen (USDJPY), the euro against the yen (EURJPY), the US dollar against the euro (EURUSD) and the Australian dollar against the US dollar (AUDUSD).

-At this time the trades are conducted in the European financial centres.
-The volatility of the most popular currency pairs increases significantly after the London foreign exchange online market starts its session.
-Trading activity is somewhat reduced for dinner, but at night the players actively carry out operations again.
+At this time the deals are conducted in the European financial centres.
+The volatility of the most popular currency pairs increases significantly after the London currency online market starts its session.
+Investment activity is somewhat reduced for dinner, but at night the players actively carry out operations again.
 Changes of rates during the European market hours could be significant, because the majority of monetary stock is concentrated in Europe.

 Currency market activity reaches its maximum level when the New York market hours open and US banks begin to work, and European dealers return after their lunch break.
 The influence of European and American banks is similar, so no significant changes take place in market compared to the start of the European session.
 However, after the termination of the European market volatility may be higher.
 Often this is observed on Friday, before the weekend.
 The American session is more aggressive than others.